Freelance Statistics: 40 Facts and Trends You Should Know in 2022

 5. 59% of responders in the United States were male freelancers.

 This study concluded that males make up most of the freelance workforce and the overall number of U.S. workers.
-Over 59% of freelancers in the U.S. are male, making it an even more male dominated industry than the traditional workforce, which comprises about 53% men.
+Over 59% of freelancers in the U.S. are male, making it an even more male-dominated industry than the traditional workforce, which comprises about 53% of men.

 6. Among 6,001 U.S. freelance workers surveyed, 40% hold a college degree or higher.